0

 After the 1948 Vanport Oregon flood, the Columbia River Treaty in 1961 led to the construction of flood control dams to regulate water flowing into Kootenay Lake.
 Duncan Dam in 1967 and Libby Dam in 1975.
 The resulting constant supply of water led to the dam being bypassed by the larger, more efficient Kootenay Canal in 1976.
 Kootenay basin reservoirs provide nearly 7,000,000 acre feet (8.6 km³) of storage which constitutes almost half of the 15,500,000 acre feet (19.1 km³) stored in Columbia River Treaty reservoirs.

-Text imported from Wikipedia article "Corra Linn Dam" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Corra Linn Dam" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants